KjellKod/g3log/docs/building.md

 ## <a name="testing">Testing</a>

-By default, tests will not be built.
-To enable unit testing, you should turn on `ADD_G3LOG_UNIT_TEST`.
+By default, tests will be built.
+To disable unit testing, you should turn off `ADD_G3LOG_UNIT_TEST`.

 Suppose the build process has completed, then you can run the tests with:
 ```